Independent Auditor’s Report

 What we have audited

-The consolidated financial statements of CITIC Limited (the “Company”) and its subsidiaries (the “Group”) set out on pages Financial Statement and notes, which comprise:
+The consolidated financial statements of CITIC Limited (the “Company”) and its subsidiaries (the “Group”), which comprise:

 - the consolidated income statement for the year then ended;